Jacques Maritain: Life

 From the Angelic Doctor (the honorary title of Aquinas), he was led to "The Philosopher", as Aquinas called Aristotle.
 Still later, to further his intellectual development, he read the neo-Thomists.
 Beginning in 1912, Maritain taught at the Collège Stanislas.
 He later moved to the Institut Catholique de Paris.
 For the 1916–1917 academic year, he taught at the Petit Séminaire de Versailles.
 In 1930 Maritain and Étienne Gilson received honorary doctorates in philosophy from the Pontifical University of Saint Thomas Aquinas, Angelicum.

-In 1933, he gave his first lectures in North America in Toronto at the Pontifical Institute of Mediaeval Studies.
+In 1933, Maritain gave his first lectures in North America in Toronto at the Pontifical Institute of Mediaeval Studies.
 He also taught at Columbia University; at the Committee on Social Thought, University of Chicago; at the University of Notre Dame, and at Princeton University.
 From 1945 to 1948, he was the French ambassador to the Holy See.
 Afterwards, Maritain returned to Princeton University.
 In 1952, he gave the inaugural A. W. Mellon Lectures in the Fine Arts.
 Four years later, he achieved the "Elysian status" (as he put it) of a professor emeritus.
 Raïssa Maritain died in 1960.
 After her death, Jacques published her journal under the title "Raïssa's Journal."
 For several years Maritain was an honorary chairman of the Congress for Cultural Freedom, appearing as a keynote speaker at its 1960 conference in Berlin.

 From 1961, Maritain lived with the Little Brothers of Jesus in Toulouse, France.
 He had an influence on the order since its foundation in 1933 and became a Little Brother in 1970.
 Maritain was also an oblate for the Order of Saint Benedict.
 In a 1938 interview published by the Commonweal magazine, they asked if he was a freemason.
 Maritain replied:That question offends me, for I should have a horror of belonging to Freemasonry.
-So much the worse for well-intentioned people whose anxiety and need for explanations would have been satisfied by believing me to be one.

-Jacques and Raïssa Maritain are buried in the cemetery of Kolbsheim, a little French village in Alsace where he had spent many summers at the estate of his friends, Antoinette and Alexander Grunelius.
+So much the worse for well-intentioned people whose anxiety and need for explanations would have been satisfied by believing me to be one.Jacques and Raïssa Maritain are buried in the cemetery of Kolbsheim, a little French village in Alsace where he had spent many summers at the estate of his friends, Antoinette and Alexander Grunelius.